CartoDB/data-services/geocoder/postal-codes/README.md

 ### Function

-By following the next steps a table is populated with zipcodes from Australia, Canada, USA and France (identified by iso3) related with their spatial location in terms of polygons.
+By following the next steps a table is populated with zipcodes from Australia, Canada, USA, México and France (identified by iso3) related with their spatial location in terms of polygons.

 ### Creation steps